see7e/programming-studies/README.md

     E -.->|Expand| A
 ```

 When a question or topic of interest shows up, they're added in a list, during the *Catch* process.
 This is just a big queue of elements that will be analysed (*Screening*) later.
-When this time commes a element (or group of elements), will be selected, to be studied this can be divided into two groups depending on the available time to be spent:
+When this time comes a element (or group of elements), will be selected, to be studied this can be divided into two groups depending on the available time to be spent:

 - Using the Blurting method: The element will be studied, and a draft will be created in a sketchbook using only the recalled information.
+This is similar to the [Feynman techniche](feynman_techniche.md).
 - Using the directly information of the gathered articles creating a mesh of information, and a draft will be created.

 With the draft created, the information will be translated to a document located in this vault, and the information will be stored in a way that can be easily retrieved.
 Here the process can run in a loop, until the document has a good quality, there's a possibility of the document receive a `#toreview` tag, and the review process will be triggered later.